dxmann73/docker/README.md

   => see https://www.youtube.com/watch?v=_CZar_4_vbk#

 # TODOs
-Sort images and push them to the dxmann73 docker registry
+- Sort images and push them to the dxmann73 docker registry
-- Volumes?
-See /tmp for an older version
-  - find a way to mount this into the local FS - I want to see those logs!
-  - mounting the volume directly failed with "Permission denied", can't seem to set this to a+rw
 - alias ll in alpine bash and change prompt to show cwd